10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 Instructions

-Start by wiring your three grapevine rings together.
-Place the large 12-inch ring flat, then position the two 6-inch rings on either side slightly overlapping the bottom half — this creates that wide paw-like silhouette shape you see in the image.
-Wrap brown floral wire around each connection point at least three times and pull tight.
-The joined rings need to feel rigid before you add anything else.
+Start with wiring your three grapevine rings together.
+Place the large 12 inch ring flat and the two 6 inch rings on either side of the larger one slightly overlapping on the bottom half.
+Wrap brown floral wire around each connection at least 3 times to secure it.
+You’ll want the joined rings to feel rigid when you add your next step.

-Hot glue the bow to the top center of the main ring.
-Press and hold for 30 full seconds — don’t rush this part.
+Hot glue the bow on the top center of the main ring.
+Hold it down for about 30 full seconds.

-Tuck your faux eucalyptus stems into the grapevine weave on the lower left and right sides of the main ring.
-No glue needed at first — the grapevine holds them.
-Once you’re happy with the fullness, add a small dab of hot glue at the base of each stem to lock them in.
+Slide the faux eucalyptus stems into the grapevine weave on the bottom left and right sides of the ring.
+No glue is needed at this time.
+Once you are happy with the fullness of the ring, add a small dab of hot glue to the base of each stem to keep them in place.

-Finally, wire or glue your wood bone sign along the bottom edge of the main ring.
-Make sure it sits level.
-Step back and adjust the bow loops and leaf placement before everything fully cools.
+Last, wire or glue your wood bone sign along the bottom edge of the main ring.
+Make sure it’s level.
+Take a step back and adjust the bow loops and leaves, before the rest of the ring cools.

-For golden retriever moms who also love 14 Stylish DIY Dog Crate Furniture Ideas You’ll Love, this wreath pairs beautifully with matching dog-themed interior pieces throughout your space.
+For those of you Golden Retriever Moms who also love this 14 Stylish DIY Dog Crate Furniture Ideas You’ll Love, this wreath pairs perfectly with our dog-themed accessories on our blog today.

 Prep Time: 15 min | Active Project Time: 45-60 min | Difficulty Level: Beginner-Intermediate